matvejs16/rage-rpc-new/README.md

 ## Events

 You can now use rage-rpc as a full on replacement for mp.events.
 API functions that start with "trigger" use the same syntax as the ones that start with "call", except they do not return anything.
 They call remote events on any context where there can be many handlers or none.

-## Changelog

-Check the releases tab for an up-to-date changelog.

-#### 0.1.0

-* ADD: Bundled Typescript definitions
-* IMPROVE: CEF outgoing call returning performance
-* IMRPOVE: `callBrowsers` performance on all contexts
-* FIX: Some code simplifications

-#### 0.0.3

-* ADD: Extra player verification for outgoing server calls
-* FIX: Bug that prevented multiple resources from using RPC at the same time
-* FIX: False alarm for multiple CEF instances receiving the same result

-#### 0.0.2

-* FIX: UMD exposing for correct Node.js importing

-#### 0.0.1

-* Initial commit